shangrex/RexUrl/README.md

 # RexUrl
-A URL shorten web applications by uring MySQL database and sequelize ORM.
+A URL shorten web applications by using Express.js, MySQL and sequelize ORM.

 ## Setup SQLite version
 1. install sqlite3